slam10s/playground/docs/index.md

 ## Updating Player Information

-Eventually I will include information here about making pull requests to update player information.
+Eventually we will include information here about making pull requests to update player information.

+## Primary Contributors

+Shannon Wrege of <a href="https://www.slam.tennis/teams/rankings.asp" target="_blank">SLAM.Tennis</a> and Chris Halioris of <a href="http://collegetennisranks.com/" target="_blank">CollegeTennisRanks</a>

 ### License